 Typographical Tips from Microsoft Publisher

 The fact that you have come to this website suggests that you are a user of Microsoft Word.
 In one form or another, Word is ubiquitous.
-If you buy a new computer, chances are good that it will come with a trial version of Office 365 (which includes Word) installed.
+If you buy a new computer, chances are good that it will come with a trial version of Microsoft 365 (which includes Word) installed.
 Word is a powerful word processing program that incorporates many of the features of a page layout application, but there are times when a page layout or desktop publishing application is what is needed.
-Many editions of Office include such a program: Microsoft Publisher.
+Many editions of Office/Microsoft 365 include such a program: Microsoft Publisher.

 Often Publisher will be better suited to your needs than Word, so it is well worth becoming familiar with it.
 It is a very user-friendly application, generally aimed at a more casual, less professional level of user than Word.
 But even if you use only Word, Publisher can be useful to you.
 Because once upon a time, at least, it came with an excellent manual.
 The Microsoft Publisher 97 Companion is a 328-page book (compare this to the 19 pages devoted to Publisher in Discovering Microsoft Office 2000 Premium and Professional and the total lack of printed manuals provided with the software today), and it contains much material that can be equally helpful to Word users.